Djielo/modal_14/README.md

 # @jielo/modal_ocr14

-This is a simplified modal for basic usage.
+This is a simplified modal for basic usage created for an Open Class Rooms course project !

 ## Authors